The General (1926 film): Production

 On July 23, Keaton shot the climactic train wreck scene in the conifer forest near Cottage Grove.
 The town declared a local holiday so that everyone could watch the spectacle.
 Between three and four thousand local residents showed up, including 500 extras from the Oregon National Guard.
 (Elsewhere in the film, the Oregon National Guard members appear dressed as both Union and Confederate soldiers who cross the landscape in the background of the train tracks).
 Keaton used six cameras for the train wreck scene, which began four hours late and required several lengthy trial runs.
 The production company left the wreckage in the riverbed.
 The locomotive became a minor tourist attraction for nearly twenty years, until it was salvaged in 1944–45 for scrap during World War II.

 Another fire broke out during the filming of a large fight scene, which not only cost the production $50,000, but also forced Keaton and the crew to return to Los Angeles on August 6 due to excessive smoke.
 Heavy rains finally cleared the smoke in late August and production resumed.
 Shooting concluded on September 18.
 Keaton had shot 200,000 feet of film and began a lengthy editing process for a late December release date.

 Keaton performed many dangerous physical stunts on and around the moving train, including jumping from the engine to a tender to a boxcar, and running along the roofs of the railcars.
-One of the most dangerous stunts involved him pulling a railroad tie out from being lodged into the track, with the train steadily approaching, then sitting on the cow-catcher of the slow-moving train while carrying the tie, then tossing it at another tie to dislodge it from the tracks.
-Had he either failed to pull out the first tie on time, or mistimed the throw to the second tie, the locomotive could have derailed and Keaton could have been injured or killed.
+One of the riskier stunts involved him pulling a railroad tie out from being lodged into the track, with the train steadily approaching, then sitting on the cow-catcher of the slow-moving train while carrying the tie, then tossing it at another tie to dislodge it from the tracks.

 Another dangerous stunt involved Keaton sitting on one of the coupling rods connecting the drivers of the locomotive.
 Had the locomotive suffered a wheelspin, Keaton might have been thrown from the rod and injured or killed.
-Shot in one take, the scene shows the train starting gently and gradually picking up speed as it enters a shed, while Keaton's character Johnnie Gray, distracted and heartbroken, is oblivious.
+Shot in one take, the scene shows the train starting gently and gradually picking up speed as it enters a shed, to which Keaton's character Johnnie Gray, distracted and heartbroken, is oblivious.